 Stylish bikes are for the people who adore their appearance and enjoy hearing the roar of the most powerful engines over some of the greatest music.
 Those interested in finding out about the various unique motorbikes will surely love to read this piece about the most expensive bikes in the world.
 There is a general belief that only certain cars have price tags of millions.
 However, only a few people are aware that motorbikes may also command such a great price tag.

 A biker’s heart always has a special place for their two-wheelers.
 When it’s about passion, price doesn’t matter whether it’s vintage or a modern-day bike you like.
 However, for some people, the expense does matter a lot.
-Thus, here is the list of 10 costliest bikes in the world that will make your heart skip a beat.
+Thus, here is the list of 13 costliest bikes in the world that will make your heart skip a beat.

 1. Neiman Marcus Limited Edition Fighter ($11 million)

 This is a limited edition bike built by Confederate Motors and sold through Neiman Marcus.
 Only 45 were made, each with a starting price of $110,000.
 However, the present value of this bike is $11 million, making it the world’s most expensive motorcycle.

 2. 1949 E90 AJS Porcupine ($7 million)

 This is the world’s most expensive vintage bike, and its current price is $7 million.
 The Porcupine was built by AJS in England, and only four were ever made.
 After being won by Les Graham with the AJS, a World Championship cup was brought home.
 The Porcupine is a 500 cc motorcycle with an open frame and an aluminum alloy engine.

 3. Ecosse ES1 Spirit ($3.6 million)